A project of intellectual exploration

 VII.
 The Second Enclosure

-The enclosure of the English commons, which accelerated dramatically between the 15th and 19th centuries, is one of the most important and least understood events in modern history.
+The enclosure of the English commons, which accelerated dramatically between the 15th and 19th centuries, is one of the most consequential and least understood events in modern history.
 Polanyi documented it.
 E.P.
 Thompson documented it.
 Peter Linebaugh has devoted his career to it.
-And yet most educated people have only the vaguest sense of what happened.
+Yet most educated people have only the vaguest sense of what happened.

-For centuries, English rural life was organized around common land — shared fields, forests, pastures, and waterways to which all members of a community had customary rights.
+For centuries, English rural life was organized partly around common land — shared fields, forests, pastures, and waterways to which community members had customary rights.
 You could graze your cattle on the common.
 You could gather wood from the forest.
 You could fish in the stream.
 You could glean grain left in the fields after harvest.
-These were not gifts from a benevolent lord.
-They were rights — customary, legal, and fiercely defended — that constituted a genuine form of economic independence for ordinary people.
+These customs constituted a genuine, if modest, form of economic independence — a floor beneath which no community member was supposed to fall.

 §

 The integration of work and life.
 Before clock-discipline, effort was woven into the texture of daily existence.
 You worked and rested and socialized and ate and prayed and worked again, all in the same day, in the same spaces, with the same people.
 The factory separated work from life — literally, geographically.
-You left your home, your family, your community, and went to a place where you were a unit of production.
+You left your home, your family, your community, and went to a place where you performed a function.
 Then you came home.
-The commute is not an inconvenience of modern life.
-It is the physical manifestation of a fundamental rupture between who you are and what you do.
+The commute — which the average American now spends roughly an hour on daily — is the physical manifestation of this separation.
+Interestingly, the rise of remote work during and after the pandemic has shown that when given the choice, many people prefer to reintegrate work and life.
+The instinct to mend this rupture is strong.

-The relationship between skill and meaning.
+The relationship between skill and wholeness.
 The artisan — the weaver, the blacksmith, the carpenter — had a direct relationship with the product of their labor.
 They could see the whole cloth, hold the finished tool, stand inside the completed building.
 The factory divided labor into fragments so small that no individual worker could see the whole.
-Adam Smith celebrated this division for its efficiency while acknowledging, in a passage usually omitted from economics textbooks, that it rendered the worker "as stupid and ignorant as it is possible for a human creature to become."
-The efficiency of divided labor is real.
-The cost to the human soul is also real.
-Both are true.
+Adam Smith celebrated this division for its efficiency while also observing, with remarkable candor, that it could render the worker mentally dulled by repetition.
+The efficiency of divided labor is real and has produced extraordinary material gains.
+The psychological cost of disconnection from the whole product is also real.
+Both are true, and holding both is essential.

 The rhythm of the seasons.
 Agricultural work, for all its harshness, followed the cadence of the natural world — planting in spring, tending in summer, harvesting in autumn, resting in winter.
 This rhythm was not merely practical.
 It was biological, aligned with circadian and circannual cycles that regulate hormone production, immune function, and psychological wellbeing.
-The factory runs at the same pace in January and July.
-The office expects the same output in darkness and in light.
-We override the body's seasonal intelligence with fluorescent lighting and caffeine, and then we study the resulting epidemic of seasonal depression as if it were a medical mystery.
+Industrial and post-industrial work operates on a constant tempo — the same pace in January and July, the same expectations in darkness and in light.
+The growing scientific literature on chronobiology suggests this mismatch between our biological rhythms and our work schedules carries real health costs that we are only beginning to understand.

 §